williamjingjiefeng/AutoConverter/README.md

 	Once you call a def.Convert() on one CustomerResult object, we will return you an auto mapped Customer object.
 Entry point is Program.cs

-•	As you can see, all mappings are strongly typed with Lambda expression, elimination of \<object\> generic parameters have been endorsed.
+•	As you can see, all mappings are strongly typed with Lambda expression, elimination of \<object\> generic parameters has been endorsed.

 •	Compact "fluent" mapping behaviour.